adfinis/virtesk/doc/virtesk-tc-tools.rst

     killall gxmessage

-If the TC GUI (based on gxmessage) is shown, then this command terminates the GUI and amoothei-tc-connectspice connects again, that is it connects to postgres database to determine the assigned VM, it connects to ovirt manager using REST API to get spice connection parameters, and then passes them to remote-viewer to initiate a new
+If the TC GUI (based on gxmessage) is shown, then this command terminates the GUI and virtesk-tc-connectspice connects again, that is it connects to postgres database to determine the assigned VM, it connects to ovirt manager using REST API to get spice connection parameters, and then passes them to remote-viewer to initiate a new